1:30 p.m. Sixth Form meeting with the Associate Head and Deans, Prize Day rehearsal—Chapel

 8:50 a.m.
 Sixth Form photo (in Prize Day dress)—Chapel Garth

 A form photo will be taken by Panfoto.
 To purchase this photo, visit Panfoto’s website.

 A Groton tradition!
-Faculty line up along the path in front of the Chapel to shake hands with Sixth Formers, who then line up to receive handshakes and congratulations from the Second through Fifth Forms.
-In years past, handshaking has lasted up to several hours.
-Although this may seem long, it is a very special, unique, and memorable part of Prize Day.
+The faculty line up in front of the Chapel to shake hands with Sixth Formers, who then receive handshakes and congratulations from the Second through Fifth Formers.
+While handshaking may last until late afternoon, it is a unique and memorable part of Prize Day.

 You’ll find many Groton area lodging and dining options here.
 Please call to be sure businesses are open and to learn what pandemic protocols are in place.

 Families will receive formal Prize Day invitations in the mail in mid-April.
 For guests unable to attend Prize Day, we will be livestreaming the ceremony.

 A photographer will capture students receiving their diplomas and other photos throughout the day.
 A few days after Prize Day, you may download high-resolution photos from Groton School’s Flickr account.

 Traditional Prize Day dress includes white dresses, white pantsuits, or white shirts worn with white dress pants, navy blue blazers, and graduate ties.
 Sixth Formers who choose to wear the traditional boater hat may purchase one through the school store.
 Before Prize Day, Sixth Formers will receive a gold Groton charm or a graduate tie.